For guidelines on setting up the Google Maps Android API utility library with Android Studio/Gradle or Maven, please refer to the library's website.

 API key in the manifest.
 You will need to replace the key with your own

-Detailed instructions are in the getting-started guide.
+Detailed instructions are in the guide to API keys.

 Run the demo app